-deflagration (explosive deflagration) A low-velocity explosion that burns furiously and persistently.
+deflagration (explosive deflagration) A low-velocity (less than the speed of sound) explosion that burns furiously and persistently.
 Vapor cloud explosions are typically deflagrations, not detonations.
-Strictly speaking, most deflagrations are not explosions, but are very fast fires.
-An explosive deflagration produces an appreciable blast wave, which has the potential of damaging equipment and injuring people.
+Strictly speaking, most deflagrations are not explosions, but are fire balls with very fast flame fronts that approach 343 meters/second at 20°C. An explosive deflagration produces an appreciable blast wave, which has the potential of damaging equipment and injuring people.
 Many substances that deflagrate when weakly ignited will detonate under sufficiently strong ignition.
 A deflagration wave can, in some circumstances, accelerate spontaneously to a detonation.